apache/cordova-docs/docs/en/3.5.0/guide/appdev/whitelist/index.md

 ## Windows Phone Whitelisting

-The whitelisting rules for Windows Phone 7 and 8 are found in the app's `config.xml` file.
+The whitelisting rules for Windows Phone 8 are found in the app's `config.xml` file.

 ## Tizen Whitelisting